Applicant Tracking System (ATS) Resume Templates: The Complete Guide + Free Templates

 What are Applicant Tracking Systems?

-Applicant tracking systems (ATS) are software programs used by companies that allow them to collect, analyze and rank resumes.
-ATS parse resumes to identify keywords and skills the employer deems relevant for the role.
-The ATS takes into account the number, recurrence and placement of keywords in your resume to rank it.
+Applicant Tracking Systems (ATS) are software programs used by companies that allow them to collect, analyze and rank resumes.
+ATS parse resumes identifying keywords and skills the employer deems relevant for the role.
+The ATS considers the number, recurrence, and placement of keywords in your resume to rank it.

 The purpose of an ATS is to discard the less-qualified resumes and make way for ideal candidates.
 However, qualified candidates can be passed over simply for not having an ATS-compliant resume.
-You can learn to tailor your resume to bypass these systems by using an ATS resume template.
+You can learn to tailor your resume to be in compliance with these systems by using an ATS resume template.

 What is an ATS Resume Template?

-An ATS resume template is a document that allows your resume to be read easily by an applicant tracking system.
-These templates should be impeccably designed but simple.
-Images, tables and uncommon formatting are omitted as they can result in jumbled-up sentences and erased information on your resume that won’t pass ATS.
-A resume template optimized for applicant tracking systems prevents these errors altogether.
+An ATS Resume Template is a document that allows your resume to be read easily by an applicant tracking system.
+These templates should be impeccably designed while being simple.
+Images, tables, and uncommon formatting are omitted as they can result in jumbled-up sentences and erase information on your resume that won’t pass the ATS.
+A simple resume template optimized for applicant tracking systems prevents these errors altogether.

 Free ATS Resume Templates